73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 🗽 TOURS & ACTIVITIES: I like to wander around on my own, but when I want to explore with a group, skip the line with an entrance ticket, I book it with GetYourGuide or Viator.

 ❤️🩹 TRAVEL INSURANCE: I never, under any circumstances travel without insurance.
 In most cases, I use yearly global travel medical insurance.
-But, if you don’t have that and some impromptu travel plans occur, use SafetyWings.
+But, if you don’t have that and some impromptu travel plans occur, use SafetyWing.
 With them, you can buy travel insurance even when you are already abroad.
 Better be safe, than sorry!

 🗨 FAQ